-Microfiber, jersey and, flannel are ideal fabrics for bedsheets and blankets.
+Microfiber, jersey and, flannel are ideal fabrics for bed sheets and blankets.
 Each has a slightly different set of characteristics that will help you feel warm (but not overheated).

 - Soft Microfiber – Microfiber is made from lots of very thin, tightly-packed strands.
 It’s incredibly soft to the touch, but it is also highly durable.
 Draping a microfiber blanket over your bed is one way to reap the benefits of this comforting material.
 Alternatively, a microfiber dressing gown or jumper is a lightweight outer-layer that you can wear throughout the evening to stay warm.

 - Stretchy Jersey – The knit of this fabric makes it stretchy, soft, and malleable.
-Jersey bed sheets are an excellent option for the winter months because of this material molds to the body like a glove and stop any cold draughts getting in.
+Jersey bed sheets are an excellent option for the winter months because this material molds to the body like a glove and stop any cold draughts from getting in.
 At the same time, jersey material is very lightweight so will not feel cumbersome.
 If you opt for jersey bedding, you should choose a high thread count to ensure softness.

 - Brushed Flannel – We’ve already discussed flannel pajamas, but this material can be excellent for bedding too.
-Flannel is made from wool, cotton or synthetics, so there’s a type to suit most people.
+Flannel is made from wool, cotton, or synthetics, so there’s a type to suit most people.
 The fibers are ‘brushed’ so body heat becomes trapped between the fibers.

 Warming Drinks for Bedtime

 Having a warming drink before bedtime raises the body’s temperature ever so slightly.
 This encourages relaxation and helps the body feel ready for sleep.
 It’s best to avoid caffeinated drinks as these could disturb sleep.
 Nonetheless, there’s no need to stick to chamomile tea.
 Consider these options: